menloparkinnovation/openpux/readme.txt

   The schema is open in order to be flexible for different usage scenarios and does not impose strict limits as a SQL implementation would.
 A given application may choose to restrict its schema, such as to allow storage in an existing SQL implementation.
+In this case the data back end adapter would return the proper error status if it can't place or retrieved data in its proper format.

   There are only four fields defined by the schema: